Teach your AI

 Portable

-Works with any AI agent that reads files — Claude Code, Cursor, Copilot, Windsurf, and custom agents.
+Switch AI tools without rebuilding your setup.
+Works with Claude Code, Cursor, Copilot, Windsurf, and custom agents.

 Versionable